 Key people and events of the American civil rights movement

-The American Civil Rights movement was a time of great change in the United States.
-This turbulent period in history began with the Jim Crow Laws and culminated with the Civil Rights Act of 1964.
+The American Civil Rights was a turbulent period in American history which began with the Jim Crow Laws and culminated with the Civil Rights Act of 1964.

 During this time, African Americans fought for their right to be treated equally under the law.
-In this article, we will take a look at some of the most important people and events in this struggle for equality.
+Here, we will take a look at some of the most important people and events in this struggle for equality.

 Jim Crow Laws